Dagmawi-Kebede/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c ,  prints the numbers, from 0 to 9.

 4-print_most_numbers.c ,  prints the numbers, from 0 to 9 except 2 and 4.

+5-more_numbers.c , prints 10 times the numbers, from 0 to 14.